Pipedrive alternatives: 7 CRMs to consider for high-powered sales teams

 • Workflow management

 Summary: Zoho CRM is one application that exists in Zoho’s diverse ecosystem of bite-sized applications, which are typically sold in bundles.
-The CRM offers basic contact management tools, as well as automation, like converting website visitors into leads automatically.
-The reporting in Zoho is also top-notch, allowing users to report across products, locations, accounts, and statuses, as well as providing useful sales forecasting.
+The CRM offers basic contact management tools, and automation, like automatically converting website visitors into leads.
+The reporting in Zoho is also top-notch, allowing users to report across products, locations, accounts, and statuses and providing useful sales forecasting.

 Notable features: